Napier steps down as W'burg boys basketball coach

 The Yellow Jackets improved each of his three years as head coach, going 14-16 during the 2017-18 season while following up with a 16-14 mark in 2018-19, and 17-13 record this past season.

-“I really enjoyed being at Williamsburg.
-I’m proud of what we accomplished here.
-I had a hard working group of boys to coach while I was here,” Napier said.
-“We had lots of success and the only thing that held us back some were injuries but other teams had to deal with injuries, too."
+“I have made the decision to resign as the Head Boys Basketball Coach at Williamsburg High School,” Napier said in his letter of resignation.
+“This has been a very difficult decision that I have had to make at this time.
+However, after several days of prayer and careful consideration, I know this is the right move for my family and myself.
+When I took the position at Williamsburg our first son had not been born yet.

+“Since that time my wife Sarah and I have been blessed with two sons, Nathan and Camden,” he added.
+“The time away from my family and the commute has become too difficult.
+Therefore when an opportunity came to get closer to home I had to do what I feel is best at this time.”

-He led Williamsburg to the finals of the 13th Region All ‘A’ Classic Tournament during his first season with the Yellow Jackets while guiding them to semifinal appearances the past two seasons.
+Napier has success during his three years as the Yellow Jacket coach.
+He guided Williamsburg to the finals of the 13th Region All ‘A’ Classic Tournament during his first season with the Yellow Jackets while guiding them to semifinal appearances the past two seasons.

+“During the three years I have coached here, I am very proud of what we, my players, staff, and myself, have accomplished together,” he said.
+“We have a record of 47-43 during that time period.
+When I took the job the team had won a combined 10 games in the previous two seasons, but had a great group of seniors my first year.

+“The next two seasons, we were able to have back-to-back winning records for the first time this century, while playing a very challenging schedule,” Napier added.
+"When I got the job, I promised we would try to play fast and bring an exciting style of play to Williamsburg and we were able to do that more each season, and averaged over 70 points per game this past season.“

 Commented